hodzanassredin/hodzanassredin.github.com/_posts/2015-04-18-fsharp_and_azure.md

 }
 Now we have a system, which allows us to split our work to distributed small pieces and express pipelines with message builders.
 For example, classification message builder will look like this.
 {% highlight csharp %}
-public BaseMessage BuildClassificatioonMessage(Address responseReciever, string url, bool useStopWords, int ngramsLimit,...){
+public BaseMessage BuildClassificationMessage(Address responseReciever, string url, bool useStopWords, int ngramsLimit,...){
     return new CrawlerMessage(){
         UseStopWords = useStopWords,
         Url = url,